gmcnickle/measuring-productivity/README.md

 ### Closing Thoughts

-I hope this article gets you thinking about ways you might measure developer productitivy by leveraging the rich data at our fingertips, and I hope that it starts you on a journey of discovering what questions your team needs answers to.
+I hope this article gets you thinking about ways you might measure developer productitivy by leveraging the rich data available to us, and I hope that it starts you on a journey of discovering what questions your team needs answers to.

 The provided script was meant to be illustrative of the concept, and not a framework itself.
 Build on it, consider adding caching, robust error handling and logging and support for reading configuration from a file and I think you'll find you have everything you need to build out your own automated analytics platform.